 The initial reason why Daniel and Hélène Boulle decided to convert to organic and biodynamic wine production was their attempt to use natural methods in order to treat their son’s eczema (as good a reason as any).
-They received both their Biodivin certification, for adopting biodynamic practises, and their Ecocert, for growing organically, in 2007, five years after starting to move away from conventional methods.
+They received both their Biodivin certification, for adopting biodynamic practices, and their Ecocert, for growing organically, in 2007, five years after starting to move away from conventional methods.

-Daniel and Hélène first took over Domaine Les Aphillanthes in 1987, back when it was a modest 10 hectares.
+Daniel and Hélène first took over Domaine Les Aphillanthes in 1987 back when it was a modest 10 hectares.
 Daniel was the fourth generation of his family to work these vines.Learn More

 The parcels are spread around three local towns, Travaillan, Cairanne and Sérignan.
-The soil here is fine and loose, and made up limestone and clay with small round stones.
+The soil here is fine and loose and made up from limestone and clay with small round stones.
 It is healthy soil, without pollution from the synthetic chemicals so often used in conventional winemaking.
 The vines here can grow as deep as a 30 metres!